-We have filed with the SEC on Form S-1 under the Securities Act a Registration Statement, referred to herein, together with all amendments, exhibits, schedules and supplements thereto, as the Registration Statement, with respect to the shares of common stock offered by this prospectus.
+We have filed with the SEC a Registration Statement on Form S-1 referred to herein, together with all amendments, exhibits, schedules and supplements thereto, as the Registration Statement, under the Securities Act with respect to the notes and the shares of common stock into which the notes are convertible offered by this prospectus.
 This prospectus, which is a part of the Registration Statement, does not contain all of the information set forth in the Registration Statement.
-For further information about us and our common stock, you should refer to the Registration Statement.
+For further information about us, the notes and our common stock, you should refer to the Registration Statement.
 This prospectus summarizes material provisions of contracts and other documents to which we refer you.
 Since this prospectus may not contain all of the information that you may find important, you should review the full text of these documents.
 We have included copies of these documents as exhibits to our Registration Statement.